Christopher Hastings: Marvel

 Hastings has written or co-written several works for Marvel Comics.

+The Unbelievable GwenPool

+From 2015 to 2018, after co-creating the character of Gwen Poole with Heather Antos and Jordan D. White for Howard the Duck, Hastings wrote the existentialist isekai solo series The Unbelievable GwenPool about her, across the storylines Believe It, Head of M.O.D.O.K., Totally In Continuity, Beyond the Fourth Wall, and Lost in the Plot.

 Boom!
 Studios

 Beginning on January 28, 2015, Hastings replaced Ryan North as writer for the Adventure Time comic book series at Boom!
 Studios.
 Hastings also wrote the Wet Hot American Summer graphic novel, a prequel of the movie of the same name, and the comic series Regular Show: 25 Years Later.

 Dynamite Entertainment

 Hastings has served as writer for several comic book miniseries for Dynamite: "The Six Million Dollar Man" based on the TV series and "Sonjaversal" which was expanded from its originally planned five issues with a sequel, "Hell Sonja".

 Other work

 Hastings co-created webcomics for the company ShiftyLook, adapting the video games Galaga and Dig Dug into comics.

 In 2018, Hastings launched a Kickstarter for a graphic novel called Draculagate to be co-created by Hastings and Branson Reese.
-The project successfully received funding, and as of October 2022 the novel is still in development.
+The project successfully received funding of $44,772 on November 4 2018.
+The last update was posted on June 13 2022.

 In 2019, Hastings began writing the webcomic Never Enough: The Wario Diaries.

+Since 2021, Hastings collaborated with Scott Cawthon on making graphic novel adaptations based on Five Nights at Freddy's books.